Evolutionary optimization of cosmological parameters using metropolis acceptance criterion: Conclusion

 \section{Conclusion}

 We have introduced a new approach to cosmological parameter estimation and performed the computational analysis with Pantheon, OHD, Planck datasets.
 The algorithm we designed is implemented with a combination of Python and C++ languages.
-The computational efficiency and accuracy in the determination of various parameters are evident from the results described in Section \ref{section:results} of the paper.
+The computational efficiency and accuracy in the determination of various parameters are evident from the results described in Section \ref{section:results}.
 An interesting result revealed in our analysis is the discrepancy in the value of $H_0$, which is inclined to $67$ for the Planck CMB dataset and towards $70$ for the other two datasets, indicating Hubble tension.
-Although this algorithm showed a better convergence time of 4000 chains as compared to the 24,000 chains of MCMC method the comparison among them is of no significance since they differ in their fundamental design and implementation.
-But unlike MCMC the hyper parameters of our algorithm which is derived from the design principles of Genetic Algorithm are easily tuned allowing us to efficiently converge to global or local extremum.
+Unlike MCMC the hyper parameters of our algorithm which is derived from the design principles of Genetic Algorithm are easily tuned allowing us to efficiently converge to global or local extremum.
 This allows more freedom and control over the execution flow which is one of the advantage of using this algorithm.
+Hence this newly proposed evolutionary algorithm can be implemented independently or as a supplement to MCMC implementations.
 Furthermore, this also allows having a larger search space for the parameters that are to be estimated, which avoids stringent constraints over the parameters that are under scrutiny.